 Multidisciplinary Care for Spasmodic Dysphonia

-Spasmodic dysphonia, also known as laryngeal dysphonia, is a neurological voice disorder that causes involuntary muscle spasms in the larynx (voice box).
+Spasmodic dysphonia, also known as a focal laryngeal dystonia, is a neurological voice disorder that causes involuntary muscle spasms in the larynx (voice box).
 The spasms interfere with the normal movement and vibration of the vocal cords, making the voice sound hoarse, strained, or shaky.

 Our team brings together the expertise of fellowship-trained laryngologists, neurologists, and speech-language pathologists to treat spasmodic dysphonia.
 At the Voice Center, our comprehensive medical resources provide patients with consultations, follow-up visits, and medical treatments and procedures, all in one convenient location.